strongloop/strongloop.com2/_posts/2019-07-10-building-an-online-game-with-loopback-4-pt5.md

             - containerPort: 27017
 ```

 As you can see, we have two containers. `fg` is for our project. `db` is for MongoDB.
-They will be running in the same pod.
-So that they can share network and talk to each other.
+They will be running in the same pod so they can share network and talk to each other.

-Run this command to use the `yaml` file to create containers and pod.
+Run this command to use the `yaml` file to create containers and pod:

 ```
 kubectl create -f first-game.yaml